Regulatory actions for Nov. 11, 2025

 Nov.
 11, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Sterotaxis, Zap Surgical.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Avenzo, Boehringer, City, Tenaya, UCB, Vera.

 Briefs